Canvas Quota Exceeded: Students

 How do I avoid using up user storage?

-The primary reason students use up user storage is by attaching files to discussion board posts.
+The primary reason students use up user storage is by adding files to discussion board posts.
 Attaching a single video file or large Powerpoint will likely use up all storage instantly.
 Please consider the following alternative options:

-3. For audio or video files, consider recording, storing and sharing your file through our comprehensive video management solution Panopto.
+• For audio or video files, consider recording, storing and sharing your file through our comprehensive video management solution Panopto.
 This is the most appropriate solution for large video files.
 If your instructor has requested large video files from students, please encourage them to explore this option.
 It requires some setup on the instructor's end, so they may need to reach out to ETO for assistance.

 If I have already exceeded my user file quota, how do I delete files to regain space?